bogosorter/beetle/readme.md

 # beetle

-The language that embraces bugs.
+The programming language that embraces bugs.

 ## About